Skip to main content

 MoTTY X11 proxy: Authorisation not recognized

 Usually this happens when your home directory is full.
 Log into Palmetto with another terminal application (for example, PuTTY) and free up some space in your home directory.
-Then, MobaXTerm should work fine.
+Then, your graphical software should work fine.

 Why do I see the notice REMOTE HOST IDENTIFICATION HAS CHANGED when connecting to Palmetto?